XRoemer/Pure-Data-Realtime-Scopes/README.md

 Prerequisites are:
-- python installation
+- python installation and py/pyext for puredata
-- numpy, PyQt and vispy installed for python
+- numpy, PyQt and vispy installed for the python installation, py/pyext recognizes
-- py/pyext for puredata

 Tested setups:
 win7 / win10, python 2.7.4 / 2.7.11, PyQt4, vispy0.5.0dev0